JumpTask logo

 3. Pitch entertainment websites and use freelance platforms.

 The skills aren’t complicated.
 Write clearly.
 Hit deadlines.
 Know a little SEO.
 Be comfortable with content creation tools.
-Notice industry trends and the details that fans obsess over in favorite shows and movies.
+Notice industry trends and the details that fans obsess over in favorite shows and films, including those on Disney Plus.

 Estimated earnings: Smaller outlets pay users $25–$150 per recap or $0.05–$0.25/word; experienced freelancers may get $200–$400+ for features.

 Turn your watch time into content.
-Recaps, explainers, Netflix reactions, or live reactions after new Netflix shows or Netflix movies all fit a Netflix-focused blog or YouTube channel.
-Mix writing with light video content, share on niche blogs or entertainment websites, and earn through ads, affiliates, memberships, or sponsors.
+Recaps, explainers, Netflix reactions, or live reactions after new Netflix movies all fit a Netflix-focused blog or YouTube channel.
+Mix writing with light video content, share on niche blogs or entertainment websites, and earn through affiliates, memberships, or sponsors.

 How to start: